InCogNiTo124/personal-website/README.md

 ## Running the project

-Once you have pulled the project, install dependencies and run the project in development mode:
+Once you have cloned the project, install dependencies and run the project in development mode:

 ```bash
 cd ms-personal-sapper